Guide to Great Smoky Mountains National Park: Hikes, Activities, Lodging, and 8 Things You Didn’t Know

 On September 2, 1940, President Franklin D. Roosevelt dedicated the park as an official national park.
 The ceremony took place on Newfound Gap Road along the state line.

 That spot has been commemorated with the Rockefeller Memorial, created in honor of the Rockefeller Foundation, which in the 1930s coughed up the $5 million necessary to buy the land.
-Both Tennessee and North Carolina legislatures agreed to contribute $10,000 to the construction of the memorial.

 6 The Smokies are home to 66 types of mammals.

 That includes about 1500 black bears, roughly two per square mile.
 Bears are the biggest predators in the park, but there are also coyotes and bobcats, which are far more rare.
-Pests like raccoons and skunks abound, and look up to see bats and flying squirrels at night.

-My favorite smaller mammal in the park is the pygmy shrew, which is just 2 inches long and weigh only 3 grams.
-Their tiny hearts race at 1,000 beats per minute.
 These fellas must eat constantly (usually worms and insects) to stay alive – they will not survive if they go more than an hour without food.
 That sounds like a stressful existence!

 7 The park is full of historic log cabins.